connexcs/docs/docs/customer/routing.md

     *While it's doubtful that any information will be logged in the customer/providers switch when the audio is engaged, it is possible for an engineer to learn this information from a SIP trace, PCAP, or by looking at transit locations.
 DTMF Detection ONLY works when RTP Proxy mode is enabled.*

 + **Call Recording**: This allows you to record and store calls, which are then found under **Setup > Information > [Browsing Record](https://docs.connexcs.com/setup/information/recording/)**.
+There is an additional charge of 0.003 on top of any existing fees or charges, so choose carefully how many calls to record:
+    + Disabled: no calls are recorded
+    + Sampling: Choose from 1%, 5%, 25 or 50% sample of your calls
+    + Enabled (Always On): Record all calls

+!!! tip "The Call Recording setting is disabled"
     The feature will first need to be enabled on the account under **Setup > Settings > Account > [Packages](https://docs.connexcs.com/setup/settings/account/#packages)** before it can be enabled here for individual customers.
-There is an additional charge of 0.003 on top of any existing fees or charges.

 ### Strategy
 For advanced routing, click the **`+`** to select a [Prefix Set](https://docs.connexcs.com/setup/advanced/prefix-set/) and assign a [Routing Strategy](https://docs.connexcs.com/routing-strategy/).
 This gives you greater control over how routes are selected for a given customer.